lawrencewoodman/CanAce/README.md

 Loading/Saving External Files
 -----------------------------
-You can attach a tape by clicking on the '_Attach Tape_' button.
+You can attach a tape by clicking on the _'Attach Tape'_ button.
 Once done, from that point any loading or saving is done to the selected file.

 _It is important to note that when you save, the rest of the file is